SoloDevNZ/hashnode/clho9coq004haspnv9yrx2upe.md

 ssh -p 22 brian@192.168.188.?
 ```

-> NOTE: I'd change the -p(ort) flag from 22 to whatever value I set in the "sshd\_config" file.
+> NOTE: I'd change the -p(ort) flag from 22 to whatever value I set in the "sshd\_config" file above.

 ### 4/4 - Disabling Password Authentication.